-Club websites come in many types and sizes but tend to have similar needs in terms of the type of pages and functions they include.
+Club websites appear online in many types, designs and sizes but tend to have similar structures in terms of the type of pages and functions they include.

 The home page is generally the first introduction people have to a club.
 It usually has information on the club, membership details, latest news, details of monthly meetings and upcoming events.

 The About or About Us page usually includes a more detailed club history, membership information, committee member list with contact information and a list of club awards.

 The Events Calendar lists all the club’s upcoming events with entry forms.
 It may also include local third party events attended by the club.

 A Photo Gallery is usually a popular part of a club website.
 It can contain multiple galleries with photos of members’ vehicles, AGMs and events attended.
 Galleries can be added to blog posts.

 Blog posts (or articles) provide an overview of the club’s activities and can record the club history through event reports, restoration reports, technical information and advice.